-- 12. If a receiving facility is using a data upload to submit a manifest, how will the manifest numbers be generated?
+21. If a receiving facility is using a data upload to submit a manifest, how are the manifest numbers generated?

 This depends on how the manifest is created.
 If the manifest is paper and created on a 5-copy paper manifest then the receiving facility provides the manifest tracking number from the paper form.
 If the manifest is created as a fully electronic or hybrid manifest, EPA creates the manifest tracking number in e-Manifest and returns it to the receiving facility.

-- 14. How will e-Manifest handle multiple handling codes for a single manifest line item, e.g., for lab packs?
+23. How does e-Manifest handle multiple handling codes for a single manifest line item, e.g., for lab packs?

 A company may include as many waste codes as they need on each waste line.

-- 15. Will there be “flexfields” for tracking additional information that isn’t required by EPA?
+24. Are there “flexfields” for tracking additional information that isn’t required by EPA?